ahrtr/gocontainer/README.md

 ```

 ## Set
 A set contains no duplicate elements.
 It implements the following interface.
-Click **[here](examples/set_example.go)** to find examples on how to use set.
+Click **[here](examples/set_example.go)** to find examples on how to use a set.
 ```
 // Interface is a type of set, which contains no duplicate elements. type Interface interface {